Edwin Herbert, Baron Tangley: Life and career

+He held honorary LLD degrees from Montreal (1956) and Leeds (1960).
+In 1969 he became an honorary fellow of Darwin College, Cambridge, and an honorary LLD of the university.

 Herbert married Gwendoline Judd in 1932; they had a son and three daughters.
 His eldest daughter, Dr Hon.
 Elizabeth Ann Herbert, M.A.
 B.Ch., married Michael Cottrell Brain, 3rd Baron Brain, in 1960.